VaaneeTripathi/how-to-make/about/course-outline.md

 **Weeks 12–13: Low-Fidelity Prototyping**

 Build functional prototypes to test your ideas.
 These don't need to be perfect—they're foundations for iteration.
-If you don't continue the project, others might pick it up or refine it in the summer.
+Since it is your project, you define the scope and the timeline.
+Make an estimate of your bandwidth and accordingly choose the project.
+If you're not able to finish it within the stipulated timeline, that's okay.
+You can always come back to it later or maybe someone can join you!

 ---